aaronwriight/aaronwriight.github.io/_pages/research.md

                   </summary>
                   <div class="abstract-text">
                     <p>
-                    Reactivity: Often, miscommunication – especially misinterpretations at higher stakers – are >insert any number of emotional adjectives< is easily recognizable and deeply felt.
+                    Often, miscommunication – especially misinterpretations at higher stakers – is easily recognizable and deeply felt.
 An interesting sub-question, then, is why these failures of communication manifest in such vibrant ways.
 Necessarily, we must first understand the source of misinterpretations.
 I hope to extend my research in this direction.
                     </p>
                   </div>
                 </details>